• Skip to primary navigation

 Bowl of salmon chowder, garnished with flaked smoked salmon, leek rings, and a sprig of fresh tarragon.
 Pin text overlay reads: Smoked Salmon Chowder with leeks and fresh tarragon.

-This Creamy Smoked Salmon Chowder with leeks and fresh tarragon is a rich bowl of comforting decadence; each ingredient carefully chosen to complement the delicate, smoky salmon and let it shine.
+This creamy Smoked Salmon Chowder with leeks and fresh tarragon is a rich bowl of comforting decadence; each ingredient carefully chosen to complement the delicate, smoky salmon and let it shine.
 Easy 30-minute prep.

 Bowl of salmon chowder, garnished with flaked smoked salmon, leek rings, and a sprig of fresh tarragon.